googlecodelabs/migrate-python2-appengine/README.md

 - **Module 9 codelab** (TBD): **Migrate a Python 2 Cloud NDB &amp; Cloud Tasks (v1) app to a Python 3 Cloud Datastore &amp; Cloud Tasks (v2) app**
     - **Optional** migrations
         - Migrating to Python 3 is not required but recommended as Python 2 has been sunset
-        - Migrating to Cloud Firestore is *very* optional as Cloud NDB works on 3.x and most importantly, Cloud Firestore requires a completely new GCP project
+        - Migrating to Cloud Datastore is optional as Cloud NDB works on 3.x
     - Python 2
         - START:  [Module 8 code - Cloud Tasks](/mod8-cloudtasks) (2.x)
     - Python 3